What Is A Contingent Offer, And Why Is It Used When Buying A House?

 How Often Do Contingent Offers Fall Through?

-Most offers contain some type of contingency and a recent study by the National Association of Realtors (NAR) found that only 5% of real estate contracts were terminated in August 2021.
-That means it’s a fair assumption that most contingent purchase agreements are successfully carried out.
+Most offers on a house contain some type of contingency and a recent study by the National Association of REALTORS® (NAR) found that only 6% of real estate contracts were terminated in July 2022.
+That means it’s a fair assumption that most contingent purchase agreements are successfully carried out and don’t fall through.

 The Bottom Line